ReDuzed/CgiBin/README.md

 ### What is this

-To circumvent learning how to manage REBOL or PERL to output an image to a webpage this program simply uses PHP to send the running application data through sockets, waits until the image with the right ID is rendered, and then displays the image.
+To circumvent learning how to manage REBOL or PERL to output an image to a webpage this program simply uses PHP to send the running application arguments through sockets.
+Then it waits until the image with the right ID is rendered, and then displays the image.
 Basically localhost sockets.

 ### What is here